 The Town of Jamestown is located in Boulder County, Colorado, 12 miles northwest of the City of Boulder.
 It was incorporated in 1883, after gold was discovered near Jim Creek in the 1870s.
-The Town has a current population of approximately 300 people.
+The Town has a pre-flood population of approximately 300 people.
 Also within our Town is Jamestown Elementary School, one of the few remaining “one-room” schools in the country; the Jamestown Mercantile (presenting live music every Friday and Saturday night); and the Jamestown Community Church.

 Jamestown experienced a traumatic flood event on September 11, 2013 that lasted for 3 days.
-During this event we not only lost 20% of the homes in town, 50% of the roads, both bridges, our water plant and the JVFD Fire Hall, but we lost the patriarch of our Community, Joe Howlett.
-As a result, 90% of our community was forced to relocate, with only 50% returned to date.
-The event may have changed the landscape of our Community, but our Community is still strong.
-We will Rebuild Jamestown!
+During this event we not only lost 13% of the homes in town, 50% of the roads, both bridges, our water plant and the JVFD Fire Hall, but we lost the patriarch of our Community, Joe Howlett.
+As a result of the flood, 90% of our community was forced to relocate.

 I’ve been to many disasters but I can say I’ve never been to a stronger community.
 As I said before, the determination, strength, and gratitude was inspirational.
 You Jimtowners are the model of how a community should come together after such an event.
 If I could bottle the spirit of Jamestown I would call it ‘Mountain Strong’. ~Scott W, FEMA Inspector